samadon1/BrowseBack/README.md

 **Your photographic browsing memory.
 Search everything you've seen online.**

-BrowseBack is a Chrome extension that automatically captures and indexes your browsing activity, creating a searchable "photographic memory" of everything you've seen online.
-Unlike cloud-based alternatives like Rewind.ai, **all data processing happens locally** using Chrome's built-in AI, ensuring complete privacy.
+BrowseBack is a Chrome extension that automatically captures and indexes your browsing activity, creating a searchable "photographic memory" of everything you've seen online. **All data processing happens locally** using Chrome's built-in AI, ensuring complete privacy.

 ---